reyysun/geo-to-schematic/README.md

 ```
 npm run build
 ```
-This will run `browserify converter.js -o ultraconverter.js` and build ultraconverter.js.
+This will build `ultraconverter.js` and minified `ultraconverter.min.js`.
 Then you can run `index.html` on localhost.